sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 You should see the python application being built again and a new image being committed/pushed into the internal registry.
 The application should be re-deployed automatically.
 Note, this can take a few minutes, especially the ``Copying blob...`` and the ``Storing signatures`` operations can be slow.

-Once the new pod is up and running, check the change you just made has been deployed properly:
+Once the new pod is up and running, check the change you just made has been deployed properly.

 # Verify the application changes